-Scientific visualization also places extreme demands upon computing infrastructure.
-All aspects of the computing pipeline are subject to significant demands for multi-terabyte datasets: storage systems that serve as repositories; CPU and memory systems that process the data; networks that transport the data, and graphics systems that display it.
-The same maladies that plague the general scientific computing hardware market are present in the high performance graphics and visualization world: the needs of the scientific visualization community are largely ignored by graphics hardware manufactures.
-Those vendors instead respond to the needs of the computer gaming industry, which uses only benchmarks that measure the number of frames per second generated when playing one of several different computer games.
-These ratings do not correlate to scientific visualization needs.
+Scientific visualization also places extreme demands on computing infrastructure.
+All aspects of the computing pipeline are subject to significant demands for multiterabyte datasets: storage systems that serve as repositories; CPU and memory systems that process the data; networks that transport the data, and graphics systems that display it.
+The same maladies that plague the general scientific computing hardware market are present in the high-performance graphics and visualization world: the needs of the scientific visualization community are largely ignored by graphics hardware manufacturers.
+Those vendors are primarily drive by the needs of the computer gaming industry, which uses benchmarks that measure the number of frames per second generated when playing one of several different computer games.
+These ratings do not correlate to scientific visualization needs (see Fig. 6).

-Figure 5.
+Figure 6.
 Advanced rendering features like three dimensional transfer functions are not provided by graphics hardware vendors because they aren't used by computer games.
 Chuck Hansen, University of Utah.